Delta Lake supports most of the options provided by Apache Spark DataFrame read and write APIs for performing batch

-To control the location of the table, you can optionally specify the
+To control the location of the table files, you can optionally specify the

 LOCATION as a path on DBFS.

 Tables created with a specified

 LOCATION are considered unmanaged by the metastore.
 Unlike a managed table, where no path is specified, an unmanaged table’s files are not deleted when you